Jonathan-Chia/testandroll/dashboard/www/crash_course.md

 ## More Profit

 The authors demonstrate that Test & Roll earns more profit than Hypothesis Testing in 3 different experiments below.
+The 2nd and 3rd tests are using average revenue per customer instead of click-through rates.

 ![1](website_test_results.png)